 Again, a big shout out to Randy, Ed, & Bill who made this rediscovery possible.

 Brad from Northern Oregon thought he had stumbled across an ordinary but rare albino redwood growing south of Portland.
 After being put in touch with Chimera Redwoods from friends at Crowfoot Nursery, a closer inspection revealed that this tree wasn’t any ordinary redwood.
 Exhibiting multiple mutations throughout its canopy, this sign could only mean one thing.
 Brad had discovered the 6th known grand chimera in existence.
 Sporting a diameter greater than 5’ and an estimated height of 129’, he had not only found an extraordinary tree but may have found the tallest one to date.

 The discovery marks an interesting milestone as this is the second tree of this type to be found in Oregon.
 Considering how extremely rare these trees are to begin with and how few redwoods there are in Oregon when compared to California, it’s astounding to have two of these grand chimeras in that state.
 With that in mind, researchers will have to conduct more exploration trips to the Pacific Northwest.

-Currently Brad is working with the owners to inform them of this important discovery and hopes steps can be taken to protect its future.
-Thanks Brad for the pictures & sharing your amazing find!
+Currently, Brad is working with the owners to inform them of this important discovery and hopes steps can be taken to protect its future.
+Thanks, Brad for the pictures & for sharing your amazing find!

 Also a note of appreciation for Michael & Paulie at Crowfoot Nursery for putting us in touch with Brad.
 For more information about the tree, see the periclinal chimera section within the website here: Periclinal Chimera